Normalized Probabilistic Semantics is Not Associative: Distributive Laws

 \section{Distributive Laws}

-\kl{Distributive laws} \cite{beck1969distributive}, their uses and limitations \cite{zwart:nogo}, are all well-known.
-Briefly, the composition of two monads is not a monad again—in general, the tensor of two monoids is not a monoid again—but \kl{distributive laws} endow this composition with monad structure.
+\kl{Distributive laws} (\Cref{def:distributiveLaw}) have well-known uses and limitations \cite{beck1969distributive,zwart:nogo}.
+Briefly, the composition of two monads is not a monad again, but \kl{distributive laws} are necessary—and sufficient under mild conditions—to endow this composition with a monad structure (\Cref{prop:monad-from-distributive-law}).